 We’re all familiar with the comparison game, it’s that dreadful yet addictive game where we compare ourselves with practically everyone we know and even worst, total strangers.

-We look at the surface of others’ lives and though we don’t quite know nor understand the nitty gritty of their lives, we quickly come with the conclusion that they simply have it better.
+We look at the surface of others’ lives and though we don’t quite know nor understand the whole picture of their lives, we quickly come with the conclusion that they simply have it better.

 We compare ourselves in terms of physical attributes, material wealth, accomplishments, relationships, and the list goes on and on…

 If we feel that we don’t quite measure up to our so called competitions on one or more of these categories, we resort to labeling ourselves as unworthy and unaccomplished aka “I’m just not good enough.”

 Admittedly, I too was an addict to this dangerously self-defeating game.

-In fact, on a recent conversation with a good friend, I was reminded of my 25th birthday where I felt borderline depressed because I felt as if I hadn’t achieved most of what I had set myself to accomplish a few years prior.
+On my 25th birthday, I found myself feeling depressed because I felt as if I hadn’t achieved most of what I had set myself to accomplish by that time.

 When someone dear to me tried to kindly console me by listing all the things that I managed to achieve at the tender age of a quarter-century, I replied “..but 13-year-olds managed to raise enough money to build wells in Africa..and they’re half my age!”

 When we are so focused on competing with others and feeling riddled with envy of their lives, we find ourselves living with the false belief that we are not enough unless we continue to strive for perfection which does not exists to begin with.